, ,

 Sustainability in the built environment is the practice of designing, constructing, and operating buildings and urban spaces in a manner that meets current needs without compromising the ability of future generations to meet their own needs.
 This holistic approach focuses on environmental, economic, and social dimensions to create resilient, equitable, and high-performing communities.

-Three Pillars to Consider
+Three Pillars of Sustainability to Consider

 The three key dimensions (or pillars) of sustainable architecture and urban design are environmental, economic, and social.
 While all three are critical, the environmental aspect often takes precedence, as the built environment is a significant contributor to global resource consumption, greenhouse gas emissions, and environmental degradation.